Home Majors Library Science and Administration

-Library Science and Administration Degree
+Library Science and Administration

 Students study information organization, cataloging systems, digital resource management, library programming, and how to connect communities with information and resources.
 Graduates typically pursue careers as librarians, archivists, information managers, knowledge management specialists, and digital asset coordinators in public libraries, universities, and corporations.
 Modern librarianship increasingly involves digital literacy, data management, and community technology support.

-What Library Science and Administration Graduates Do
+What Library Science and Administration graduates do

 You’ll begin your career connecting people with information in very tangible ways.
 As a librarian, you might spend your day teaching students how to use a complex research database, helping a community member with genealogy, or curating digital collections.
 As an archivist, you could be the one meticulously preserving fragile historical documents or authenticating records for a legal case.